How to manage international contractors

 - Proper work relationship

-Global businesses must maintain proper work relationships and clear boundaries with their independent contractors.
+Global businesses must maintain proper work relationships and clear boundaries with their global contractors.
 For example, contractors need to be able to set their own schedules and not be confined to work in an office.

 Keep in mind, local employment laws may override your contractor agreement.
 If your foreign contractor claims that you have violated employment laws and the court deems them an employee, you will then have to provide them with all the benefits an employee is entitled to, retroactive to the day they started working for you.